Sweetbay Supermarket: Kash n' Karry

 Kash n' Karry was acquired by Lucky Stores of California in 1979.
 After American Stores acquired Lucky in 1988, it sold Kash n' Karry to leveraged buyout firm Gibbons, Green, and van Amerongen.
 As the buyout was being completed, Kash n' Karry bought 24 Florida Choice supermarkets from Kroger, who was closing the chain.
-When Gibbons, Green and van Amerongen dissolved, Leonard Green & Partners became the controlling stockholder.
-Kash n' Karry filed for bankruptcy in 1994.
+When Gibbons, Green and van Amerongen dissolved in 1989, Leonard Green & Partners became the controlling stockholder.
+By 1989 the supermarket had 97 locations, more than 8,200 employees, and annual sales exceeding $900 million.

+In 1991, Kash n' Karry began modernizing its stores.
+It also introduced its Kash n' Karry and Kash Saver private labels.
+At the end of the year, Leonard Green invested $30 million to take full control of the company.
+The company filed for bankruptcy in November 1994 and emerged the next month after restructuring its debt.

 Kash n' Karry held an IPO in 1995.
-In December 1996, Kash n' Karry became a wholly-owned subsidiary of Food Lion, the American division of Delhaize Group.
-In July 2000, after Food Lion's acquisition of Hannaford, the holding company Delhaize America, Inc., was created.
-As a result, Kash n' Karry became a wholly-owned subsidiary of Delhaize America.
+In December 1996, Kash n' Karry was acquired by Food Lion, the American division of Delhaize Group.
+In July 1999, Food Lion also acquired Hannaford and a new holding company was created, making Kash n' Karry a wholly owned subsidiary of Delhaize America.

-In 2002, Kash n' Karry pulled out of the competitive Orlando market with only two stores remaining in Clermont, Florida; 25 miles west of Orlando.
-Two of the chains three stores in Gainesville, Florida were also closed.
+In 2002, Kash n' Karry pulled out of the competitive Orlando market with only two stores remaining in Clermont, 25 miles west of Orlando.
+In January 2004, it was announced that 34 Kash n' Karry locations would close in order to focus on the West Coast of Florida and free up resources to open and remodel 20 stores.
+Two of the chain's three stores in Gainesville, Florida were closed during this time.

-On August 29, 2007, the last Kash n' Karry store in Crystal River, Florida, closed, marking the end of the Kash n' Karry brand and the full conversion to Sweetbay Supermarket.

 Sweetbay

-In January 2004, after years of slumping sales growth, Kash n' Karry announced the creation and rollout of a new supermarket concept called Sweetbay Supermarket in its core markets on the West Coast of Florida.
+Also in January 2004, Kash n' Karry announced the creation and rollout of a new supermarket concept called Sweetbay Supermarket in its core markets on the West Coast of Florida.
 The first of the new Sweetbay Supermarkets opened in Seminole, Florida, on November 6, 2004, and in Fort Myers in December 2004.
-By September 2007, all Kash n' Karry stores were redesigned as Sweetbay Supermarkets.
+By March 2007, the company announced its intention to rebrand all Kash n' Karry locations as Sweetbay Supermarkets.

-In 2008, Sweetbay became the official supermarket of the Tampa Bay Rays baseball club.